 Fire Danger Levels - The Oregon Department of Forestry has put together an interactive map of the fire danger levels in your area.
 Click here to access that information.

-More information: A Recreational Fire permit is issued for people to have a warming fire or small cookout fire in an approved fit pit, made of non-combustible material (brick, stone, pre-fab metal, etc.), no larger than 3’ in diameter, and cleared of any other combustible material for at least 3’ from the burn area.
+More information: A Recreational Fire waiver is issued for people to have a warming fire or small cookout fire in an approved fit pit, made of non-combustible material (brick, stone, pre-fab metal, etc.), no larger than 3’ in diameter, and cleared of any other combustible material for at least 3’ from the burn area.
 There should be a means to extinguish the fire (water hose, shovel/sand, extinguisher, etc.) within 10’ of the fire.
 Fire with active flame must be attended to at all times.
 Fires should be extinguished when complete, or left to self-extinguish only in the case that there is minimal material left, the material is well contained, no open flames, and the fire is not generating a lot of smoke.
 Burning materials are limited to charcoal or clean wood (not scrap lumber), and flames should be less than 2’.
-It is not recommended to burn on high wind days or any time when embers can escape, and when burn ban season is in effect, all permits are revoked.
+It is not recommended to burn on high wind days or any time when embers can escape, and when burn ban season is in effect, all waivers are revoked.

 Care should be taken to limit the amount of smoke produced by the fire (clean, dry, seasoned wood or charcoal will give off the least amount of smoke; wet wood will produce a lot more smoke).
 Days when the air pressure is low will cause smoke to lay more to the ground instead of dissipating into the air – take that into consideration.
 Nothing should be thrown into the fire other than wood or paper to start the fire.
 Trash cannot be put into the fire at any time.
 Children should be supervised and not allowed to throw anything into the fire.